- 300g parsnips

 - 2 mini romaine lettuces

 1. Preheat your oven to 200°C/Fan 180°C/Gas 6.
-Scrub and trim the parsnips and potatoes.
-Cut into slim finger-sized lengths (no need to peel unless you want to).
-Place on a baking tray and drizzle with ½ tbsp olive oil.
-Season well.
-Slide into the oven to roast for 30 mins, turning the veg over halfway through.
+Scrub and trim the parsnips and potato (no need to peel them, unless you prefer to).
+Cut them into finger-length batons.
+Spread them out on a baking tray, drizzle over ½ tbsp olive oil and season with salt and pepper.
+Slide the veg into the oven to roast for 30 mins, turning them over halfway through.

-2. Rub the centre cut steaks with 2 tsp oil each.
-Dust with a good pinch of salt and pepper.
-Set to one side.
+2. Rub the centre cut steaks with 1 tsp olive oil each.
+Season with salt and pepper and set to one side.

-3. Peel and finely chop the shallots.
-Heat 2 tsp oil in a small pan.
-Add the shallots and cook for 5 mins till softened.
+3. Peel and finely chop the shallot.
+Heat 2 tsp olive oil in a small pan.
+Add the shallot and cook for 5 mins till softened.
 Turn off the heat and set aside.

-4. Separate the egg, setting the white aside for another recipe, and placing the yolk in a bowl with 1 tbsp Dijon mustard, the juice from 1 lemon half and ½ tsp oil.
-Mix and stir in half the pot of crème fraîche.
+4. Separate the egg, and place the yolk in a bowl (see our tip for what to do with the remaining egg white).
+Mix the egg yolk with 1 tbsp Dijon mustard, the juice from half the lemon and ½ tsp olive oil.
+Add half the pot of crème fraîche and stir to mix.
 Finely chop the chervil and add it to the bowl.